Codespirals/Codespirals.Base/Codespirals.Base.Shared/Resources/README.md

     }

 ### Selectables
-The `ISelectableBase` and the `IIsEnum<TSelf>` interfaces are made to provide a basis for quick, easy and most importantly unified, yet still expressive custom enums.
+The `ISelectableBase` and the `IIsEnum<TSelf>` interfaces are made to provide a basis for quick, easy and most importantly unified, custom enums.

     interface ISelectableBase
     {